 The results are categorized into a certain section based on its "Conclusion score", which is a value from 1.0 to 5.0.
 To calculate the Conclusions score, the results are compared to our external and your internal benchmark.
 The external benchmark is an average value based on data from all our customers that are using this question.
 The internal benchmark is the average results for this question within your organization.
 Benchmarks are produced for the results and the response rate of a question.

-What does the stars and the total score mean?
+What do the stars and the total score mean?

 The stars show your benchmark score, meaning how good or bad your results are compared to the available benchmarks.